Last Updated on August 6, 2021 by Jenelle Marie Pierce, CSE, Executive Director

-Should you be in a situation where you have already put a person at risk and you cannot bring yourself to discuss your STD face-to-face, should you feel telling the person would put your safety at risk, or for any other reason you are not able to have a conversation directly, there are a handful of websites designed to notify partners of your STD for you anonymously.
+Should you be in a situation where you have already put a person(s) at risk and you cannot bring yourself to discuss your status directly, should you feel that telling the person(s) would put your safety at risk, or for any other reason you are not able to have a conversation, there are a couple of websites designed to notify partners of your STI for you anonymously.

-These are great sites designed for those in fear of judgement but wanting as much as possible to do the right thing.
+These are great sites designed for those in fear of judgement but wanting as much as possible to “do the right thing.”

 - InSPOT (U.S., e-card based)